clever-khan/Guessing-Number/README.md

 # Guessing-Number
+### A simple guess the number game to test my learning
     Hi frnds I am Muhammad Sohail
     I just started learning Python and was trying to put my learning to practice that's why I